unicef/publicgoods-toolkit/introduction.md

 permissionless copying and collaboration.

 The focus on DPGs necessarily excludes a variety of sectors that have also seen "open" progress.
-Open hardware, open government, and open organizations are all interesting applications of the original open source vision.
+Open hardware, open government, open science, and open organizations are all interesting applications of the original open source vision.
 Any government agency interested in DPGs might also be interested in those topics.
 They are not DPGs, though, so this set of modules will not cover them.
-Instead, we focus on:
+Instead, we focus
+on:

  * Open Source Software - software that can be freely run, copied, modified and distributed.